 Key institution Role & Mandate 1.
-Ministry of Water and Irrigation Policy formulation and guidelines on Water Sector Management and services for all relevant key institutions 2.
+Ministry of Water and Irrigation services for all relevant key institutions 2.
 Water Resources Management Authority (WRMA Management, protection and conservation of water resources Develop principles, guidelines and procedures for allocation of water resources; Monitor and enforce conditions attached to water permits; Manage and protect water catchment; Regulate and protect water quality etc. Ensure rational and equitable allocation of water resources in an integrated manner to reduce use conflicts while ensuring allocation for ecological sustenance) 3.
-Water Services Regulatory Board (WSRB) The regulatory board provides general oversight for the provision and monitoring of Water Services Board and the service providers.
-This includes the issuance of licenses to Water Services Boards, determining standards for the provision of water services, procedures for handling complaints and develop guidelines for water tariffs Water Services Boards (WSBs) Seven water service boards at regional level Responsible for efficient and economical provision of water services in their respective areas; Responsible for controlling water facilities, applying regulation on water services and tariffs, purchasing and leasing water and sewerage assets and contracting water services providers.
-5. Water Services Providers (WSPs) Provide water services under delegated authority of WSBs Agreement with WSBs Approval of WSRB 6.
+Water Services Regulatory Board (WSRB) Water Services Boards (WSBs) Seven water service boards at regional level Responsible for efficient and economical provision of water services in their respective areas; Responsible for controlling water facilities, applying regulation on water services and tariffs, purchasing and leasing water and sewerage assets and contracting water services providers.
+5. Water Services Providers (WSPs Provide water services under delegated authority of WSBs Agreement with WSBs Approval of WSRB 6.
 Water Services Trust Fund (WSTF) Financing the provision of water services to needy areas of Kenya 7.
 Water Appeals Board (WAB) Handling appeals from any person having a right or proprietary interest, which is directly affected, by a decision or order of the Authority, the minister or the Regulatory Board concerning a permit or license.
 8. Catchment Area Advisory Committees (CAACs) Advice the WRMA at the appropriate regional office concerning: 1.
 Water resources conservation, use and apportionment 2.
 Grant, adjustment, cancellation or variation of any permit 3.
 Any other matters pertinent to the proper management of water resources 9.
 Water Resources Users Associations (WRUAs) Identifying, quantifying and registering water consumers Water locations and catchments management Determination of water and sanitation investment demands Monitoring and information systems for water quantity and quality Conflict resolution and management of water resources in the catchments In recognition of the role of women in water resources management, at least 30% of members of WRUAs should be women.